SensoringJournalism/HackCurriculumMiniClasses/blink.md

 ## Arduino

 Blinking a light on a Arduino could not be any simpler.

-You just plug in the board and upload this code to the board.
+1. Plug in the board to your USB board.
+2. Boot up the Arduino IDE
+3. Either copy this code to a blank sketch and save it or go to File > Examples > 01.Basics > Blink
+4. Click upload (the arrow pointed to the right).
+5. Marvel at the small LED on the board blinking every second.

+The code:

 ```
 */